IT21311772/Employee_Management/README.md

 This is an Employee Management System using MERN Stack.
-Also it contains User Management json web tokens and crypto module.
+Also it contains User Management  using json web tokens and crypto module.

 Functionalities

   Backend for Signup and Login - Done
   Creating Server - Done
   Frontend for Signup - Done